-If your child is into rugby, there are clubs such as Sandy Bay (Pokfulam) and Valley Fort (various Southside locations); those along with the football club offer the opportunity for your child to play in a pretty decent league, culminating in playing during the famous Rugby Sevens (a massive sporting and social event here).
+Your sporty children can join Sandy Bay (Pokfulam) and Valley Fort rugby clubs (various Southside locations), culminating in playing during the famous Rugby Sevens (a massive sporting and social event here).

 Hong Kong can offer a wonderfully privileged lifestyle and when you add in the luxury of full time domestic help (and most people do), it can offer a great social life and for many, the chance to work again if they so choose.
 Dependent visas give you the chance to work without any red tape, although finding employment can be increasingly tricky without Mandarin or Cantonese skills.
 Those who want to set up their own businesses can open a sole proprietorship business or limited company very easily, too.

 Getting utilities sorted once you move is reasonably straightforward and any house agency will point you in the right direction for phones, internet, television, electricity and gas.
-The key internet, phone and satellite TV channel provider is PCCW and its offshoots, Now TV and Now Broadband.
+The key internet, phone and satellite TV channel provider is PCCW and its offshoots, Now TV and Now Broadband, (unfortunately of poor quality).
 However, many expats despair at the quality of the Now offerings (and the difficulties removing themselves from the contract afterwards) so go straight for a UK TV/Expat TV type of box, which covers every type of TV channel on air.
 The expat grapevine will tell you how to set this up.

 For that and all other questions, the Facebook group ‘British mums in Hong Kong’ will tell you all you need to know.
 For non-Brits, it’s ‘Hong Kong Moms’ (the more American version).